-Cape Verde provides a stable operational environment for foreign investors as the government pursues long-term plans to make the archipelago a logistics and services hub as well as year-round tourist destination, in July 2019 establishing a special economic zone reducing regulatory and tax measures to maritime trade on São Vicente Island.
+The Cape Verdean government has long-term plans to make the archipelago a logistics and services hub as well as a year-round tourist destination, in July 2019 establishing a special economic zone reducing regulatory and tax measures to maritime trade on São Vicente Island.
 Corruption is a relatively minor issue, and the government regularly conducts checks into ministers and managers of state-owned companies accused of illegal activity, with Finance Minister Olavo Correia investigated and then cleared in April 2018 for alleged influence-peddling.
 Strikes are generally of short duration, although the national airline has experienced persistent industrial action in 2017–18 due to its financial troubles since 2017.
 Strikes have abated since the privatisation of 61% of the company has been completed.

 The government has claimed that Islamist militant groups, including Boko Haram and Al-Qaeda in the Islamic Maghreb, may be using Cape Verde for transit, refuge, recruitment, and training.
-Cape Verde has a small Muslim community, mainly comprising foreigners of West African origin, and it remains highly unlikely that Islamist militants have done anything other than use Cape Verde for non-operational financing purposes.
+However, it remains highly unlikely that Islamist militants have done anything other than use Cape Verde for non-operational financing purposes.

 War risks are minimal.
 Cape Verde has strong institutions with good levels of training and no history of military takeovers, and maintains peaceful relations with its neighbours.
 Cape Verde announced in March 2018 it was working with Portugal to establish an improved joint naval presence around the archipelago.